p-j-smith/mda-tui/README.md

 And when you are finished, you can exit the virtual environment with:

 ```
-conda deactivate
+mamba deactivate
 ```

-To use mamba instead, replace all `conda` commands with `mamba`.
+To use conda instead, replace all `mamba` commands with `conda`.

 ### Installation from source